 The Balancing Gas Marginal Sell Price for a Day (d), in Euros per kWh GCV, shall be set as the lowest between the following values:

-Α) The lowest sale price by the Operator, of Short-Term Standardised Products relating to Day (d) and sold on Day (d-1) and Day (d) and (d), and
+Α) The lowest sale price by the Operator, of Short-Term Standardised Products relating to Day (d) and sold on Day (d-1) and Day (d) and

-B) The Balancing Gas Reference Price for the Day (d), in Euros per kWh GCV, less the small adjustment stipulated by the provisions of Article 22 of Regulation (EU) No 312/2014.
+B) The Weighted Average Gas Price for the Day (d), less the small adjustment which is stipulated by the provisions of paragraph 6, Article 22 of Regulation (EU) No 312/2014.

-The Balancing Gas Reference Price for a Day (d) shall be set as the daily price for the delivery of Natural Gas during the Day (d) of a Natural Gas market or the arithmetic average of the daily prices for the delivery of Natural Gas during the Day (d) of a group of Natural Gas markets in the European Union, which are characterized by increased transaction liquidity.
+The Weighted Average Gas Price for any one Day (d) is the weighted average price for the quantity of natural gas for all transactions entered into on the Trading Platform relating to products which relate to Day (d) and which were purchased or sold on Day (d-1) and Day (d).

-In the event that in one Day (d):
+In the case where on any one Day (d):

-Α) There were no auctions for the purchase or sale of Balancing Gas, or

-B) There were auctions for the purchase or sale of Balancing Gas and no bids were submitted or the bids that were submitted were not accepted
+A) No Short-Term Standardised Products were purchased or sold by the Operator in accordance with the provisions of point A) of paragraph [3] and [4] respectively and/or

+B) No transactions were entered into in accordance with the provisions of paragraph [5] or transactions were entered into but the minimum liquidity conditions on the Trading Platform laid down by the Operator were not met,

-The following apply:
+the following shall apply:

-ι) The calculation of the Balancing Gas Marginal Buy Price for Day (d), instead of the price mentioned under case (A) of paragraph [3], shall use the substitution price.
-The substitution price may vary depending on whether the conditions in case A) or case B) are met.
+The calculation of the Balancing Gas Marginal Buy Price for Day (d), instead of the price mentioned under case (A) of paragraph [3], shall use the substitution price.
+The substitution price may vary depending on the conditions that render it impossible to estimate the BGMSP according to paragraph [3].

-B) The calculation of the Balancing Gas Marginal Sell Price for Day (d), instead of the price mentioned under case (A) of paragraph [4], shall use the substitution price.
-The substitution price may vary depending on whether the conditions in case A) or case B) are met.
+The calculation of the Balancing Gas Marginal Sell Price for Day (d), instead of the price mentioned under case (A) of paragraph [4], shall use the substitution price.
+The substitution price may vary depending on the conditions that render it impossible to estimate the BGMSP according to paragraph [3].

-The methodology for the calculation of the Reference Balancing Gas Price, the substitution values used for the calculation of the BGMBP and BGMSP, the arithmetic value of the small adjustment of the provisions of Article 22 of Regulation (EU) No 312/2014 in the case of the determination of the BGMBP and in the case of the determination of the BGMSP, and all related details shall be set out in the Gas Balancing Manual and shall be published on the Operator’s website.
+The methodology for the calculation of the substitution prices used for the calculation of the BGMBP and BGMSP, the arithmetic value of the small adjustment of the provisions of Article 22 of Regulation (EU) No 312/2014 in the case of the determination of the BGMBP and in the case of the determination of the BGMSP, the minimum liquidity conditions on the Trading Platform and all related details shall be set out in the Gas Balancing Manual and shall be published on the Operator’s website.

-Regarding each Day (d), the Operator shall calculate and announce:

-Α) The Balancing Gas Reference Price and the value of each parameter that is used in its calculation, as soon as they become available.

-B) The Balancing Gas Marginal Buy Price (BGMBP) and the Balancing Gas Marginal Sell Price (BGMSP) and the value of each parameter that is used in their calculation, until 11:00 am of Day (d+1).
+After each transaction, the Trading Platform Operator shall calculate and announce the current prices of Balancing Gas Marginal Buy Price (BGMBP) and the Balancing Gas Marginal Sell Price (BGMSP) for a Day (d) as calculated based on available data at the time of the announcement, in accordance with the specific provisions of the Trading Platform Regulations.

+The Trading Platform Operator shall notify the Operator of the BGMBP and BGMSP on Day (d) and all information necessary to calculate it in accordance with the provisions of paragraphs [3] to [5] at the time specified in the Trading Platform Agreement.

-Where, for the calculation of units in the Network Code, it is foreseen to use the Balancing Gas Marginal Buy Price or the Balancing Gas Marginal Sell Price or the Balancing Gas Reference Price and if the relevant prices are not available during the time of the calculations, the Daily Balancing Gas Price during that Day will be used for each Day of the time period in question, instead of the aforementioned prices.
+Regarding each Day (d), the Operator shall announce the Balancing Gas Marginal Buy Price (BGMBP) the Balancing Gas Marginal Sell Price (BGMSP), the Weighted Average Gas Price and the value of each parameter that is used in their calculation, until 11:00 hrs of Day (d+1).

 Article 54